INSIDE-information-systems/SensorThingsAPI/CSV-ResultFormat/CSV-ResultFormat.md

 ## MultiDatastreams

-MultiDatastreams are not supported by the CSV result format.
+MultiDatastreams are not supported (yet) by the CSV result format.

 MultiDatastreams bring their own set of complications: